Congress to boycott Rahul Kanwal’s TV show after comments by BJP’s Amit Malviya on leaders’ killings

 The Opposition party accused the news anchor of allowing remarks about Indira Gandhi and Rajiv Gandhi’s assassinations, by Malviya, to ‘go unchallenged’.

-The Congress said on Tuesday that it is boycotting journalist Rahul Kanwal’s television show on India Today channel after he allowed “obnoxious remarks” by Bharatiya Janata Party leader Amit Malviya about the assassinations of former Prime Ministers Indira Gandhi and Rajiv Gandhi “go unchallenged”.
+The Congress said on Tuesday that it is boycotting journalist Rahul Kanwal’s television show on the India Today channel after he allowed “obnoxious remarks” by Bharatiya Janata Party leader Amit Malviya about the assassinations of former Prime Ministers Indira Gandhi and Rajiv Gandhi “go unchallenged”.

-Malviya had said on the show: “Before the Congress claims that their own leaders [Indira Gandhi and Rajiv Gandhi] got assassinated, I want to remind them that they were assassinated for the political decisions that they took.”
+On Monday, Malviya had said on the show: “Before the Congress claims that their own leaders [Indira Gandhi and Rajiv Gandhi] got assassinated, I want to remind them that they were assassinated for the political decisions that they took.”

+Indira Gandhi was killed in 1984 by her Sikh bodyguards after she ordered the Army to storm the Golden Temple to remove Sikh separatist leader Jarnail Bhindranwale who had taken refuge in the complex.

+Rajiv Gandhi was assassinated near Chennai in 1991 by members of the banned Sri Lankan Tamil separatist organisation Liberation Tigers of Tamil Eelam.
+His killing was seen as a response to his decision to send the Indian Peace Keeping Force to the island nation in 1987 to disarm the Tamil rebels.

 Stay updated.